 Why would you consider hiring a doula?
-Additional costs and a more crowded birthing room… Aren’t midwives, doctor, nurses and a partner more than enough?
+Additional costs and a more crowded birthing room… Aren’t midwives, doctors, nurses, and a partner more than enough?

 Many studies during the past three decades have shown significant benefits of hiring a doula.
 A recent Swedish study investigated midwives’ experiences of doula support.
 The study showed that midwives experience that doulas are a facilitator for them: